Sharethefile/Ubuntu-virtualbox-lab/docs/pihole.md

 # Pi-hole on Ubuntu Server

+This guide documents how to install Pi-hole inside the Ubuntu Server VM.

+---

 ## What Pi-hole does
 - Pi-hole acts a DNS sinkhole.
 - It blocks ads for every device pointed at it.